Folk Arts Program

 The Wisconsin Arts Board is pleased to be partnering with UW-Madison Tandem Press on an exhibition highlighting the Wisconsin Folk and Traditional Arts Apprenticeship Program.
 The exhibition, “Wisconsin Folks: Masters of Tradition,” will feature the work of 27 master artists who have successfully taught a promising apprentice through the Apprenticeship Program.
 The exhibition was organized by Anne Pryor, Folk and Traditional Arts Specialist at the Wisconsin Arts Board with artists Jose Chavez of Milwaukee and Karen Ann Hoffman of Stevens Point.
 It was coordinated by UW–Madison Tandem Press.

-An opening reception will be held at the Art Court on Friday, October 5, 2012 from 5:00 – 7:00 pm.
+An opening reception was held at the Art Court on Friday, October 5, 2012 from 5:00 – 7:00 pm.
 Performers featured in the exhibition will perform.
 For further information please contact Anne Pryor at APryor@travelwisconsin.com or 608-266-8106.

 The Folk and Traditional Arts Apprenticeship Program